pubkey/rxdb/docs-src/docs/rx-storage-memory-synced.md

 - The `memory-synced` plugin is part of [RxDB Premium 👑](/premium).
 It is not part of the default RxDB module.

+:::note The memory-synced RxStorage was removed in RxDB version 16

-:::note Consider using the Memory-Mapped RxStorage While the `memory-synced` storage works, it is not the best option for most users.
-Instead consider using the (newer) [memory-mapped RxStorage](./rx-storage-memory-mapped.md) which has better trade-offs and is easier to configure.
+The `memory-synced` was removed in RxDB version 16.
+Instead consider using the newer and better [memory-mapped RxStorage](./rx-storage-memory-mapped.md) which has better trade-offs and is easier to configure.
 :::

 ## Usage